da03/Internalize_CoT_Step_by_Step/README.md

 # Internalize CoT Step by Step

-This repository contains code to reproduce the results from our paper "From Explicit CoT to Implicit CoT: Learning to Internalize CoT Step by Step".
+This repository contains code to reproduce the results from our paper [From Explicit CoT to Implicit CoT: Learning to Internalize CoT Step by Step](https://arxiv.org/pdf/2405.14838).

 ## Online Demo